Cat-scratch disease: Outbreaks

-Historically, the number of reported cases of CSD has been low, there has been a significant increase in reports in urban and suburban areas in the northeast region of United States.
+Historically, the number of reported cases of CSD has been low; there has been a significant increase in reports in urban and suburban areas in the northeast region of the United States.
 An example of the increased incidence can be found in Essex County, New Jersey.
 In 2016, there were 6 reported cases.
 In 2017, there were 51 reported cases.
 In 2018, there were 263 reported cases.
-Although usually treated with antibiotics and minimal long-term effects, there have been 3 reported case of tachycardia more than one year after exposure.
+Although usually treated with antibiotics and minimal long-term effects, there have been 3 reported cases of fast heart rate more than one year after exposure.

 History

 Symptoms similar to CSD were first described by Henri Parinaud in 1889, and the clinical syndrome was first described in 1950 by Robert Debré.
 In 1983, the Warthin-Starry silver stain was used to discover a Gram-negative bacillus which was named Afipia felis in 1991 after it was successfully cultured and isolated.
 The causative organism of CSD was originally believed to be Afipia felis, but this was disproved by immunological studies in the 1990s demonstrating that people with cat-scratch fever developed antibodies to two other organisms, B. henselae (originally known as Rochalimea henselae before the genera Bartonella and Rochalimea were combined) and B. clarridgeiae, which is a rod-shaped Gram-negative bacterium.